 The white sand is easy to walk on and remains cool to the touch regardless of how hot it is outside!
 So leave your shoes in the car and enjoy walking in the sand as if you’re at the beach!

 In this guide, I divide it into sections to cover EVERYTHING you need to know before traveling to the White Sands!
-Including things to do in White Sands, where it is, when to go, where to stay, what to pack, and information on attending their annual Balloon Festival.
+Including things to do in White Sands New Mexico, where it is, when to go, where to stay, what to pack, and information on attending their annual Balloon Festival.

 Where is the White Sands National Monument?

 White Sands National Monument is located in southern New Mexico near the border of Texas and Mexico.
 To get there, you can either drive (but it’s kind of in the middle of no where and the drive is not scenic) or you can fly into the nearest airport, El Paso International Airport.

 If you choose to fly into El Paso, you will still need to rent a car to drive to White Sands (like I said, it’s kind of in the middle of no where!).
 The drive from El Paso to White Sands is only 1.5 hours and is extremely easy, practically just one road.

 El Paso is a surprisingly big city with a large airport!
 There are a lot of car rental companies to choose from, but I chose Enterprise.
 I believe their rates are always fair and their check in process is quick + easy!
 Click here to view rates and availability.